Neighbourhood Plan Update / Next Steps

 Weymouth Town Council is the accountable body.
 The plan needs to conform with certain requirements before it is submitted to Dorset Council.

-The process began in December 2020 and the plan is prepared over a two-year period through consultation with local people and support from experts in Neighbourhood Planning.
-A Steering Group has been set up to guide the process, comprising of people who represent our many different communities, businesses and interest groups in Weymouth.
+The process began in December 2020 and the plan has been prepared through engagement and consultation with local people and support from experts in Neighbourhood Planning.
+A Steering Group was been set up to guide the process, comprising of people who represent our many different communities, businesses and interest groups in Weymouth.

 The Neighbourhood Plan Vision